MillironX/sc2-sequencing/clearlabs/README.md

 6. Type `C:\cygwin64\bin\bash.exe` and click Next
 7. Type `Convert FASTA Tarball` or something else memorable and click Finish
 8. Right-click the newly created shortcut and click Properties
-9. In the Target textbox, add ` --login convert-fastas.sh` (including the space) to the existing text
+9. In the Target textbox, add a space and `--login convert-fastas.sh` to the existing text
 10. Click OK

 An item will now be added to the Right click | Send to menu for FASTA tarballs.
 Once clicked, the extracted tarballs can be found in `C:\cygwin64\home\<USERNAME>`.